mlammens/ENS-610/Meeting-2-Science-Research-Class-Plan.md

+---
+output:
+  word_document: default
+  html_document: default
+---
 # Meeting 2 - Class Plan and Notes

 ## Learning objectives

 * Identify and review primary literature sources related to major topics in environmental science
-* Understand and pactice tools to manage scientific literature and other sources of information
+* Understand and practice tools to manage scientific literature and other sources of information

 ## Schedule

 * 5:40 - 6:30 - Informational presentation from University Librarian
-* 6:30 - 7:10 - Introduction to Zotero
+* 6:30 - 6:45 - Trouble shoot Zotero
+* 6:55 - 7:20 - Recap on Vitousek et al.
-* 7:10 - 8:20 - Practice searching, accessing, and storing scientific literature
+* 7:20 - 8:20 - Practice searching, accessing, and storing scientific literature

 ## Introduction to Zotero

+*NOTE: These notes are covered in the Zotero video on Classes.*

 1. Navigate to [zotero.org](zotero.org)
 2. Create a new account (this is free)